-- REQUIRED: If the cluster member does not provide a keystore or the provided keys are not included in the Management Center's truststore, the cluster member will not be authenticated. - OPTIONAL: If the cluster member does not provide a keystore, it will be authenticated.
-But if the cluster member provides keys that are not included in the Management Center's truststore, the cluster member will not be authenticated.
+- REQUIRED: If the client does not provide a keystore or the provided keys are not included in the Management Center's truststore, the client will not be authenticated. - OPTIONAL: If the client does not provide a keystore, it will be authenticated.
+But if the client provides keys that are not included in the Management Center's truststore, the client will not be authenticated.